 Same as POL SCI 2860.
 This course seeks to provide insight into the use of terrorism, as a means to achieve a political end, in our current globalized environment.
 It will review various facets of terrorism including societal disturbances that allow terrorist organizations to flourish, various types of domestic and international non-state actors that use terrorism, terrorism as the next generation of warfare, and the global response to the threat of terrorism.
 Students will exit the course with a more complete understanding of the multi-faceted threat terrorism poses to our increasingly globalized society.

 MVS 3100 Current Issues in Military and Veterans Studies: 1-4 semester hours

 Selected topics in military or veterans affairs with emphasis on current issues and trends.
 May be repeated as long as the topic is different for a maximum of 6 credit hours.

 MVS 3201 Narratives from the Forever Wars: 3 semester hours

 Same as MEDIA ST 3201 and ENGL 3201.
 This course studies literature and film written by and about those who served in the wars in Iraq and Afghanistan, with particular interest in how veterans as individuals are represented in it.

-MVS 3300 Veterans Public Policy and Advocacy: 3 semester hours
+MVS 3300 Veteran Social Policy: 3 semester hours

 MVS 3500 Internship in Veterans Studies: 1-3 semester hours